Note SQL Server 2008 users, you now have a built-in MERGE statement you can use instead of these patterns.

 Only the first one will get through the rest will wait for the first transaction to finish.

-Paul about 15 years ago
+Paul over 15 years ago

 Paul